How to Make Your Car More Eco-Friendly: 12 Practical Ways

 How Eco-Friendly Driving Can Keep Car Insurance Low

-By practicing eco-friendly driving habits, such as avoiding accidents and getting fewer traffic citations, car owners can potentially qualify for insurance discounts.
+By practising eco-friendly driving habits, such as avoiding accidents and getting fewer traffic citations, car owners can potentially qualify for insurance discounts.
 Driving defensively and adopting fuel-efficient vehicles are key factors in keeping car insurance costs low.

-Avoiding accidents
+Avoiding Accidents

-Avoid accidents by maintaining a safe following distance, anticipating potential hazards on the road, and staying focused whilst driving.
+Avoid accidents by maintaining a safe following distance, anticipating potential hazards on the road, and staying focused while driving.
 By avoiding sudden braking and jerky acceleration, you can reduce the risk of collisions and minimise wear and tear on your vehicle.

 Furthermore, adhering to traffic laws and signals, as well as being mindful of other drivers’ actions, can contribute to safer journeys for everyone on the road.